SSoelvsten/adiar/README.md

 ## Documentation
-The documentation is provided as a collection of Markdown files in the _docs/_ folder, which are also viewable on [Github Pages](https://ssoelvsten.github.io/adiar/).
+The documentation is viewable on [Github Pages](https://ssoelvsten.github.io/adiar/).

 ## Dependencies
 The implementation is dependant on the the following external libraries